fixture-py/fixture/docs/source/using-fixture-with-django.rst

         Any :attr:`datasets` found are loaded and refereneced here for later teardown

-There are also some old :ref:`doctests <django-doctests>` you can look at.

 .. _django's testing framework: http://docs.djangoproject.com/en/dev/topics/testing/
 ..
 [1] `Django changeset 9756 <http://code.djangoproject.com/changeset/9756>`_